Torment (1950 British film)

 It was the first sole director credit for John Guillermin.
-He later called the film "a lemon" but it helped launch his career.
+He later called the film "a lemon".

 Plot

 Brothers Cliff and Jim Brandon are a successful writing team specializing in murder mysteries, but Cliff and Jim are almost as disturbed as some of the characters they have created.
-Whilst researching their latest novel, one of the brothers commits murder, simply to experience the thrill.
+While researching their latest novel, Cliff commits murder, simply to experience the thrill.
 He then attempts to frame his secretary Joan for the crime.
-His reason this time is personal: both brothers are in love with Joan, but she prefers one over the other.
-The saner of the two brothers races against time to save Joan from the gallows and to bring his sibling to justice.
+His reason is personal: both brothers are in love with Joan, but she prefers Jim.
+Jim, the saner of the two brothers, races against time to save Joan from the gallows and to bring Cliff to justice.